-In order to be accepted to the MANE BSN program, students must first be admitted to Metropolitan State University for the spring semester in which MANE program application is due).
-The deadline for application for general admission to Metropolitan State University is November 15.
-The MANE program application deadline is February 1 each year for a fall semester start in.
+In order to be accepted to the MANE BSN program, students are required to have general admission to Metropolitan State University prior to the MANE program application deadline.
+Please reference the general admission "priority-deadlines" on the Metropolitan State University Admissions Landing Pages.
+The MANE program application deadline is February 1 each year for a fall semester start.